High Life (2018 film): Plot

 As the ship approaches the black hole, Nansen prepares to pilot a shuttle around it.
 Unbeknownst to the other prisoners, Boyse kills Nansen with a shovel and takes her place.
-The shuttle travels through a molecular cloud that alters its trajectory and causes it to dive into the black hole, where Boyse explodes due to spaghettification, the stretching and horizontal compression of objects into long thin shapes in a very strong non-homogeneous gravitational field.
+The shuttle travels through a molecular cloud that alters its trajectory and causes it to dive into the black hole, where Boyse dies gruesomely due to spaghettification.
 Mink later attacks Dibs and injures her, but is then killed by Monte.
-Dibs informs Monte that the child is his before ejecting herself into space.
-Tcherny commits suicide and Monte buries him in the garden according to his wishes.
-Now the only surviving prisoner, Monte removes the bodies from the ship's morgue, dresses them in spacesuits, and releases them into space.
+Dibs informs him that the child is his before ejecting herself into space.
+Tcherny commits suicide and Monte buries his body in the garden according to his wishes.
+Now the only survivor, Monte removes the bodies from the ship's morgue, dresses them in spacesuits, and releases them into the vacuum of space.

-Monte struggles to raise the baby, whom he has named Willow.
-He attempts to make repairs to the ship, but her frantic cries through his helmet speakers causes him to drop a tool and lose it in space.
+Monte struggles to raise the child, whom he has named Willow.
+He attempts to make repairs to the ship, but her frantic cries through his helmet speakers cause him to drop a tool and lose it in space.
 Much later, when Willow has grown into a teenager, they encounter another ship similar to their own.
 Monte boards the ship, but finds it carrying stray dogs who have survived by eating one another.
 Willow begs Monte to bring one back, but he refuses, implying contamination could potentially sicken or kill them.
 The ship moves closer to the black hole, and Willow convinces Monte to board a shuttle with her and execute the Penrose process that, if successful, is supposed to slingshot them away from the black hole.
 No longer wearing space suits, Monte takes Willow's hand, and they walk together to a yellow light source that grows ever larger and envelops them.